 This 10-week internship program offers undergraduate students the opportunity to explore the environment, culture and collections of the world’s largest and most comprehensive repository of human knowledge.
 Selected students are provided the opportunity to explore digital initiatives and inventory, catalog, arrange, preserve and research a backlog of special, legal or copyright collections in many different formats.
 The application will open on December 12, 2016. $4,500 stipend.

 Summer Public Health Scholars Program (SPHSP) – Columbia University

 Deadline: January 31, 2017; http://ps.columbia.edu/education/student-life/office-diversity/programs/college-and-post-baccalaureate-students/summer-publ

 The Summer Public Health Scholars Program (SPHSP) is designed for undergraduate students who are interested in public health and biomedical science careers.
 Applicants must have completed at least two years of college.
 Students from underrepresented groups are encouraged to apply.
 Selected students will be provided with a stipend, housing, and round trip travel.

 Deadline: January 31, 2017; http://thinkswiss.tumblr.com/About

 ThinkSwiss scholarships support highly motivated undergraduates who are interested in doing research at a public Swiss university or research institute.
 The scholarship is open to students in all fields.
 A monthly stipend of approximately $1,050 is provided for a period of 2-3 months.

 The Children’s Hospital of Philadelphia Research Institute Summer Scholars Program (CRISSP)

 The CHOP Research Institute Summer Scholars Program (CRISSP) is committed to educating and training future leaders in the biomedical sciences, with a special emphasis on advancing laboratory, clinical, behavioral and translational pediatric research.
-Summer stipend of $4000.
+Summer stipend of $4000 and free housing.